kumarvikasarc-design/store_dashboard/README.md

-# Store Dashboard 📊
+# 📊 Store Dashboard

 A Python-based analytics dashboard for store operations using SQL Server data.

-This project provides insights into sales, inventory, and customer feedback through a simple dashboard interface.
+This project provides insights into **sales, inventory, and customer feedback** through a simple dashboard interface.

 ---

 ## 🚀 Project Overview

 This dashboard helps analyze store operations by integrating SQL data into a Python application.

-It provides visual insights into sales, stock, and customer feedback.
+It provides visual insights into:

+- Sales performance
+- Inventory levels
+- Customer feedback

 ---